-Backuping private keys of other end users is fully within the competence of these end users.
+Backup of private keys related to certificates of other end users is fully within the competence of these end users.

 6.2.5 Private key archival

 When certification authorities' and their corresponding OCSP responders' private keys, private keys of TSUs of TSA2 system and private keys corresponding with certificates related to services of creation of remote electronic signatures and remote electronic seals expire, they are not archived, but destroyed including their backup copies.